-As described by the typology of unconventional monetary policies, central banks implement unconventional monetary policy by changing both the size and composition of their balance sheets.
-In this case, the size and composition of the balance sheet depends on the state of the economy, particularly the financial system.
+their balance sheets.
+In that case, the size and composition of the balance sheet depends on the state of the economy, particularly the financial system.

-For example, when the increases in balance sheet size come from increased demand for excess reserves due to serious concern over liquidity risk, not the malfunctions in financial intermediation, but the increases in conventional money market operations may accommodate an expansion of the balance sheet.
-In this case, such conventional operations are implemented by extending their maturity, as the case seen in the BOJ's QEP (see Figure 5).
-That can be seen as kind of credit easing in the maturity variety, not in the product variety.
-Conversely, when not excess reserve demand, but the malfunctions in financial intermediation induce an expansion of the central bank balance sheet, increased purchases of unconventional financial assets should be accommodated by increases in some sort of central bank liability.
+For example, when the increases in balance-sheet size come from increased demand for excess reserves due to serious concern over liquidity risk, not the malfunctions in financial intermediation, but the increases in conventional money market operations may accommodate an expansion of the balance sheet.
+In this case, such conventional operations are implemented by extending their maturity, as seen in the BOJ's QEP (Figure 5).
+That can be seen as a kind of credit easing in the variety of maturity, rather than product.
+Conversely, when not excess reserve demand, but the mal-functions in financial intermediation induce an expansion of the central bank balance sheet, increased purchases of unconventional financial assets should be accommodated by increases in some sort of central bank liability.

-Figure 10 shows the balance sheets for the BOJ and the Fed.
-The figure shows that the increases on the liability side are mostly attributable to the increases in reserves, while currency in circulation, a major liability in normal times, remains relatively stable.
+Figure 10 shows the balance sheets for the BOJ and the Fed, respectively.27 The figure shows that the increases on the liability side are mostly attributable to the increases in reserves, while currency in circulation, a major liability in normal times, remains relatively stable.
 By contrast, the sources of increases on the asset side significantly differ between the BOJ and the Fed.
-The BOJ increases both JGB holdings and other conventional assets.
-The Fed increases not only short-term lending, but also central bank liquidity swaps, credit facilities, and agency mortgage backed securities.
-In short, the BOJ and the Fed accommodate increased demand for reserves to mitigate liquidity risk by purchasing different types of assets.
+The BOJ increases both JGB holdings and other conventional assets.28 The Fed increases not only short-term lending, but also central bank liquidity swaps, credit facilities, and agency mortgage-backed securities.